H4m5t3r/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ![Sequence diagram for removeRowsCheck()](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/removeRowsCheck().png)

 #### Sequence diagram for the run() method in TetrisUI
 **NOTE: The whole sequence diagram is what the run() method in TetrisUI does.
 The run() method that is called in the sequence diagram is the logic class' run() method being called.
-Here the calls in the logic class' run have been left out because they were already visualized and can be found in the piece of code prior to the pictures.**
+Here the calls in the logic class' run() have been left out because they were already visualized and can be found in the piece of code prior to the pictures.
+This sequence diagram focuses on what the UI class does.**

 ![Sequence diagram for UIrun()()](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/UIrun().png)